awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 ### Switching the website front end for OEM Database Express to Adobe Flash<a name="Appendix.Oracle.Options.OEM_DBControl.DBTasks.FrontEndToFlash"></a>

 **Note**
-This task is only available on instances running Oracle Database 19c or later\.
+This task is available only for Oracle Database 19c non\-CDBs\.

 Starting with Oracle Database 19c, Oracle has deprecated the former OEM Database Express user interface, which was based on Adobe Flash\.
 Instead, OEM Database Express now uses an interface built with Oracle JET\.
 If you experience difficulties with the new interface, you can switch back to the deprecated Flash\-based interface\.
 Difficulties you might experience with the new interface include being stuck on a `Loading` screen after logging in to OEM Database Express\.
 You might also miss certain features that were present in the Flash\-based version of OEM Database Express\.